Wet Labs

 How-To Go-Do Mini Labs

 Following an enthusiastic debut in 2024, the How-to, Go-Do mini-labs return in 2025 in an expanded format!
-Practice specific techniques discussed during morning How-to sessions at free drop-in mini-labs using models over the lunch break.
+Practice specific techniques discussed during selected presentations from Monday’s Dermatology, Sports Medicine/Lameness/Rehabilitation, and Theriogenology sessions at free drop-in mini-labs using models over the lunch break on Monday and Tuesday.

 Stop by the Stable Education area of the trade show anytime between noon-2:00 p.m. to refine techniques or build hands-on skills in the following areas: